AnastasiaDeka/AnastasiaDeka/README.md

 </div>

 ### About me
-- 🚀 Backend developer specializing in Python/Go
+- 🚀 Backend Developer | Python & Go Enthusiast
-- 🔫 "I hate bugs but love hunting them down"
+- 🔍 “Debugging with precision and a touch of detective work”
-- 🏗️ Building fault-tolerant systems worthy of production
+- 🏗️ Crafting resilient systems built to withstand real-world chaos
-- 💡 Automating everything that moves (and things that don't too)
+- ⚡ Automation advocate - streamlining workflows one script at a time
-- 📚 Learning daily - from low-level optimizations to architectural patterns
+- 🚀 Lifelong learner exploring everything from optimization to design patterns
-- 🎯 Open to cooperation on interesting projects
+- 🤝 Available for collaboration on innovative projects
 ---

 ### Languages and tools